wasmCloud/wasmcloud.com/docs/cli/get.md

 ### `links`

 This subcommand will retrieve all the known links in the lattice.
-It will give you information about them such as the link name, the associated actor and provider ID and its contract ID.
+It will give you information about them such as the link name, the associated component and provider ID and its contract ID.

 #### Usage
 ```